Updated: January 12, 2018

-The federal court overseeing the nationwide Januvia pancreatic cancer litigation appointed Mr. Kennerly to the “Plaintiffs’ Steering Committee,” the group of plaintiffs’ lawyers responsible for building the case against Merck, the manufacturer of Januvia and Janumet.
+The federal court overseeing the nationwide Januvia and Victozia pancreatic cancer litigation appointed Mr. Kennerly to the “Plaintiffs’ Steering Committee,” the group of plaintiffs’ lawyers responsible for building the case against Merck, the manufacturer of Januvia and Janumet, and Novo Nordisk, the manufacturer of Victoza.

-I’ve written several posts going back to 2012 about the link between Januvia and pancreatic cancer, and below is an brief summary of the science behind the cases.
-In terms of the lawsuits, as of summer 2014, no jury trials have been held, and none will occur until mid-2015 at the earliest.
-Correspondingly, there have been no settlements: the drug companies still vehemently deny any responsibility, and the litigation is simply too new for any settlement discussions yet.
+I’ve written several posts going back to 2012 about the link between Januvia and pancreatic cancer.
+Below is an brief summary of the science behind the cases.
+As of January 2018, there are several different groups of Januvia lawsuits: a federal multidistrict litigation based in the federal court in San Diego, a state consolidated litigation in Los Angeles, and scattered lawsuits filed in other states.
+No jury trials have been held.
+Correspondingly, there have been no Januvia or Victoza lawsuit settlements: the drug companies still vehemently deny any responsibility, and the litigation is simply too new for any settlement discussions yet.

-I, along with Tor Hoerman Law (where I’m of counsel), already represent a wide variety of clients who developed pancreatic cancer after taking Januvia, clients on both sides of the country and everywhere in between, clients ranging in age from their forties to their eighties.
+I represent a wide variety of clients who developed pancreatic cancer after taking Januvia, clients on both sides of the country and everywhere in between, clients ranging in age from their forties to their eighties.
+Our law firm has filed Januvia and Victoza cases in all of the courts identified above, and we are continuing to file cases.
 We review cases free of charge, and we represent clients on a contingent fee.
 (That is, we pay all costs on the case, and only charge a fee if we recover compensation.)

 The Causes Of Pancreatic Cancer, And The Cancer’s Relationship To Diabetes